Stacktape

 • Fully-managed, AWS-developed engine with clustering support, high-availability, increased durability & performance.

-• Compute instances (nodes) run in a single Availability Zones.
+• Compute instances (nodes) run across multiple Availability Zones.
 Storage is automatically replicated 6-ways across 3 availability zones.

 • Automatically load-balances read operations between nodes.